AdobeDocs/app-builder/src/pages/guides/runtime_guides/creating_rest_apis.md

 aio rt:api:create /pet-store /pet/{id} delete deletePet --response-type http
 ```

-You can quickly see the API you&rsquo;ve defined, including the fully qualified path, by running this command:
+See the API you defined with its fully qualified path by running this command:

 ```
 aio rt:api:list /pet-store
 ```

-Please note, that at this time `aio rt:api:list` is not implemented.
-Instead, you have to use `aio rt:api:list/enter-base-path`.
+> Note:  `aio rt:api:list` is not implemented; instead, please use `aio rt:api:list/enter-base-path`.

-Here is an example of calling one of the endpoints:
+Here is an example of a call to one of the endpoints:

 ```
 curl https://adobeioruntime.net:443/apis/<YOUR-NAMESPACE>/pet-store/pet/2345 -X get